FreeCAD/FreeCAD-documentation/wiki/Basic_Attachment_Tutorial.md

 FreeCAD provides a number of ways to do this.

-1. [Attachment offset](Part_Part2DObject#Property_Attachment_Offset.md), allows positioning relative to the local coordinates of the attachment point. (where the origin of the positioned sketch is attached.)
+1. [Attachment Offset](Part_Part2DObject#Property_Attachment_Offset.md), allows positioning relative to the local coordinates of the attachment point. (where the origin of the positioned sketch is attached.)
-2. [Map Path parameter](Part_Part2DObject#Property_Map_Path.md) (in the Property data tab with show all enabled) This allows for the positioning along a selected edge.
+2. [Map Path](Part_Part2DObject#Property_Map_Path.md) (in the Property data tab with show all enabled) This allows for the positioning along a selected edge.
 3. [Flip Sides/Map Reversed](Part_Part2DObject#Property_Map_Reversed.md).
 Effectively mirrors the sketch.

 For our final sketch, we will Attach it arbitrarily, and correct its position using the modifiers listed above.